-Watch: Ronaldo scores for Portugal against Hungary
+Watch: Ronaldo scores twice for Portugal against Hungary

-Watch: Cristiano Ronaldo scores for Portugal against Hungary
+Watch: Cristiano Ronaldo scores twice in Portugal's win over Hungary

+Cristiano Ronaldo added to his national goals record for Portugal, scoring twice for the reigning European champions in a 3-0 win over Hungary in World Cup qualifying on Saturday.

-Cristiano Ronaldo gave Portugal a 2–0 lead against Hungary in qualifiers on Saturday with a rocket of a shot into the lower left corner.
+Ronaldo gave Portugal a 2–0 lead with a rocket of a shot into the lower left corner.

 Ronaldo took a nice touch from Andre Silva off a ball over the top, took one touch of his own and fired with his left foot comfortably from just outside the box.